Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 April 4 2024 11: 25

 There is an alternative to the bridge to Sakhalin and it is an order of magnitude cheaper than the figures given in the article.
-This is a continuously formed floating tunnel from reinforced concrete from coastal reinforced concrete factories with a diameter sufficient for the passage of vehicles.
-One branch is for railway transport, the second is for motor transport.
-After pulling the tunnel afloat and connecting both halves, flooding onto a previously prepared bed, ballasting, pumping water from the tunnel threads and equipping the tunnel with utilities.
+This is a continuously formed floating tunnel from reinforced concrete from coastal reinforced concrete plants with a diameter sufficient for the passage of transport.
+One branch is for rail transport, the second for motor transport.
+After the tunnel is pulled afloat and both halves are connected, it is flooded onto a pre-prepared bed, ballasted, water is pumped out of the tunnel threads and the tunnel is equipped with utilities.
 Fast, inexpensive, reliable for centuries.
-Continue in the same way, taking into account the experience gained, to build similar underwater passages-tunnels.
+Similarly, and further, taking into account the acquired experience, build similar underwater crossings-tunnels.
 From Sakhalin to Japan and under the Bering Strait to America.

 1. +6